vidita-bit/Connect-Covid-19-Volunteers/README.md

   - mentioned in the file `packages`

  ## Solution to the errors:
-  - In any case if error occurs while execution, the reason and how to solve them is mentioned in a readme file `errors occurred`
+  - In any case if error occurs while execution, the reason and how to solve them is mentioned in a readme file `Errors occurred`

  ## Execution of Project :
+   - clone the files `new_template`, `final_html`, `emails` from the repository
-   - In CLI firstly go into the directory where project files are saved
+   - In CLI firstly go into the directory where project files are present
    - Then execute the following command
       -  For Windows and Linux users
            ```python
-              python name_of_file.py
+              python new_template.py
            ````
       - For Mac Users:
           ```python
-             python3 name_of_file.py
+             python3 new_template.py
           ````
           (if the version of installed python is 3)
   ## Process: